 - Download a guide (PDF) to making events accessible

 We all share responsibility for equity and diversity—it’s everybody’s everyday work.
 Diversity goes well beyond numeric representation and access.
 Far from just enriching campus life or the academic experience, equity and diversity are critical to issues of campus culture and climate, and fundamental to everything we do at the University of Minnesota.

-- View the 2016 Multicultural Research Award recipients
+- View the 2016 Equity and Diversity Transformation Award recipients

 - Watch a highlight video from the 2016 Men of Color Think Tank

-- The GLBTA Programs Office is changing its name to the Gender and Sexuality Center for Queer and Trans Life
+- The GLBTA Programs Office has changed its name to the Gender and Sexuality Center for Queer and Trans Life

 - Earn an Equity & Diversity Certificate through OED.
 Register for workshops today!

 Learn more about the Diversity Community of Practice (DCoP), a grassroots community of faculty and staff from collegiate and administrative units across the Twin Cities campus that develops and leverages personal, professional, and technical expertise to ensure successful implementation of equity and diversity goals at the University of Minnesota Twin Cities.

 Darryl Peal, Executive Director of the Office for Business & Community Economic Development, led a Campus Conversation about why it's critical to support businesses owned by people of color, indigenous people, women and people with disabilities.